 Section 5.
 Arbitrability.
-In any proceeding under this Article for which there is a submission agreement, the first matter to be decided is the arbitrator's jurisdiction to act.
-In the absence of a submission agreement, the arbitrator shall first decide the issue to be arbitrated as provided in Section 4 of this Article; then the arbitrator's jurisdiction shall be decided.
-If arbitrability is in dispute between the parties, the arbitrator shall hear the parties on the question before deciding the matter of arbitrability, which shall be announced.
+Following the arbitrator's determination of the issue, the next matter to be decided by the arbitrator is their jurisdiction to act.
+If arbitrability is in dispute, the arbitrator shall hear argument on the question before deciding the matter of arbitrability.
+Following argument by both parties, the arbitrator shall announce their decision as to the issue of arbitrability.
 Upon concluding that the issue is arbitrable, the arbitrator shall normally proceed with the hearing at that time, provided that either party may seek judicial review of the arbitrator's decision as to jurisdiction and have the hearing on the merits delayed until such review is completed.
-Upon concluding that the arbitrator has no power to act, the arbitrator shall not hear the matter or make any decision or recommendation regarding the merits of the issue.
+Upon concluding that the arbitrator shall not hear the matter or make any decision or recommendation regarding the merits of the issue.

 Section 6.
 Authority of the Arbitrator.
 The arbitrator shall neither add to, subtract from, modify nor alter the terms or provisions of this Agreement.
 Except as otherwise provided in this section, the arbitrator shall have no authority to hear or decide any issue or grievance related to matters involving "academic judgment" as defined in Section 2, Article 13 (Grievances).
 In cases involving the exercise of discretion, the arbitrator shall not substitute personal judgment for that of the faculty or the administrators.
 Nor shall the arbitrator review such decision except for the purpose of determining whether the procedural steps provided in this agreement have been followed.
 If the arbitrator determines that procedural steps have not been followed where an exercise of "academic judgment" or administrative discretion is involved, the arbitrator shall direct that the matter be reconsidered by the appropriate official in accordance with relevant procedural steps.
-In no case may the arbitrator direct that a member be reappointed, promoted, or awarded i n de f i ni t e tenure.
+In no case may the arbitrator direct that a member be reappointed, promoted, or awarded indefinite tenure.
 The arbitrator, however, may direct that the status quo ante be maintained until a judgment is made having properly followed appropriate procedural steps.